Azure/PSDocs.Azure/README.md

 An example of the generated markdown is available [here](templates/storage/v1/README.md)

 ### Using with Azure Pipelines
-The following example shows how to setup Azure Pipelines to generate Readme.md.
-This example copies the generated markdowns to a designated blob storage.
+The following example shows how to setup Azure Pipelines to generate ARM template documentation in the markdown format.
+This example copies the generated markdown files to a designated blob storage.

 - Create a new YAML pipeline with the Starter pipeline template.
 - Add a PowerShell task to: